DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

 The demo provides four navigation items:

-## Lookup editor for reference property:
+## Lookup editor for reference properties:

 This item illustrates a simple lookup.